pschaus/LINFO1121/source/part1/ex2.rst

-Exercice 1.2.6
+Exercise 1.2.6
-"""""""""""""""""
+""""""""""""""

-* Does Java provide a class for ``Stack``, ``Vector``, ``List``?
+* Does Java provide classes for ``Stack``, ``Vector``, ``List``?
-   If so in which package?
-In your opinion, is it interesting to know this package well for the exam?
+  If so, in which package?
+In your opinion, is it important to know this package well for the exam?
   Is ``List`` an interface or a class?
-   How to create an object of type ``List``?
-And an object of type ``Queue``?
+  How can you create an object of type ``List``?
+What about an object of type ``Queue``?

   .. answer::

-    Most the algorithms covered in this class are available in ``java.util`` (part of standard Java).
+    Most of the algorithms covered in this class are available in ``java.util`` (part of standard Java).
-    You will spare a lot of time and maximize your chances to succeed if you know well ``java.util`` most common classes.
+    You will save a lot of time and maximize your chances of success if you know the most common classes in ``java.util`` well.
-    We have seen at the exam students trying to instantiate object from ``java.util.List``, not understanding the differences between interfaces and implementation.
+    In past exams, we have seen students trying to instantiate an object from ``java.util.List``, failing to understand the difference between interfaces and implementations.
 The same goes for ``java.util.Queue``...
-    Present them the ``ArrayList`` class.
+    Introduce the ``ArrayList`` class to them.

-* What is the error in the following code where the student is looking to create an array of 5 lists and then insert the integer 4 into the 3rd list?
+* What is the error in the following code where the student is trying to create an array of 5 lists and then insert the integer 4 into the 3rd list?
 Correct the code.

   .. code-block:: java